elierotenberg/coding-styles/es6.md

 ## Functions

-- Regular (named and hoisted) unction declarations SHOULD be used instead of anonymous functions by default.
+- Regular (named and hoisted) function declarations SHOULD be used instead of anonymous functions by default.

 - When using anonymous functions, arrow function SHOULD be used instead of anonymous `function`.